edm1922/Aura/README.md

 ## Deployment on Vercel

 This project is optimized for deployment on Vercel.
-Follow these steps to deploy:
+For detailed instructions, see the [Vercel Deployment Guide](docs/vercel-deployment.md).

+### Quick Deployment Steps

 1. **Push your code to GitHub**
-   - Make sure your code is in a GitHub repository
+   - Make sure your code is in the GitHub repository at https://github.com/edm1922/Aura

 2. **Create a new project on Vercel**
    - Go to [Vercel](https://vercel.com) and sign in